Location Extensions Augmented Advertisements

 I don’t often write about paid search here, but sometimes see something interesting enough to write about.
 We’ve been seeing some of the features from organic search appearing in paid search results, such as sitelink extensions, and Structured Snippets extensions.
 Google has written up extensions, which are ways of adding additional information to advertisements “to maximize the performance of text ads.”

-One specific type of extension is a location extension.
+One specific type of extension is are location extensions.
 Location Extensions can add information to an advertisement that you bid upon that can exhibit more information to your ad, such as:

 Google Ads location extensions allow you to show your business address, phone number and a map marker along with your ad text.